MatAregawi02/creative-single-page-site-v2/GPTnotes.md

 window.addEventListener('resize',updateNavVisibility); //up on resize, make necessary changes to the menu updateNavVisibility(); //initial setup on page load
 //when the page is loaded, the correct menu form is shown based on the screen size!

+# Z-index and the stacking context

+Whenever I use z-index for a certain section, I notice that the section below it, falls behind as if the previous section wasn't there.
+That's because z-index lifts the content up, and whatever comes after it is shoved below.